Or and Every

 Using zip

-You can also zip two accumulating Or
+You can also zip two accumulating Ors together.
+If both are Good, you'll get a

-values.
+Good tuple containin both original Good values.
 Otherwise, you'll get a Bad

 containing every error message.
 Here are some examples: